glebnovodran/ostinato/doc/build_unix.md

 Also, the build depends on OGL/EGL/GLES header files.
 If not present, they are downloaded by the build script too.

 Some systems may not have some necessary tools/libraries preinstalled.
-For RPi OS the C++ compiler toolchain should be installed
+For RPi OS the C++ compiler toolchain should be installed.

 `sudo apt install build-essential`

 along with X11 developnment headers

 `sudo apt install libx11-dev`

+On Fedora Linux C-compiler is preinstalled, but C++ is not, so it is necessary to execute

+`sudo dnf install g++`

+To install X11 developnment headers on Fedora execute

+`sudo dnf install libX11-devel`

 For FreeBSD and OpenBSD it is necessary to install _wget_: